London Motorcycle Museum: History

 Bill Crosby, the museum's founder, started collecting good examples of British motorcycles in 1960 when he took over the Reg Allen motorcycle shop in Hanwell.
 The bikes were displayed at Syon Park in Brentford until 1979 and then at a number of temporary locations until the site in Greenford was found.
 Formerly Coston's Farm, it had been used as an Ealing Council depot (Ravenor Depot) since the 1930s.
 Run by the charitable trust volunteers, the museum promoted educational visits, and was affiliated to the British Motorcycle Charitable Trust.

 Intended expansion

 In 2008, the museum was raising money for an extension to display another sixty motorcycles.
 The main building was planned as "The Home of Triumph" with special areas for other makes, military and police motorcycles.

 Exhibits

-All the motorcycles on display were in excellent condition and represented the best examples of all the well-known makes, such as BSA, Triumph and Norton as well as less well known makers including Coventry-Eagle and Rudge.
+The motorcycles on display represented examples of all the well-known makes, such as BSA, Triumph and Norton as well as less well known makers including Coventry-Eagle and Rudge.
 A full inventory of exhibits could be seen listed on the museum's official web site, including a number of unique prototypes, such as the development Triumph Trident and motorcycles that have been featured in the media.

 Exhibits ranged from one of the earliest motorcycles, a 1902 Ormonde 21/4 h.p. to a 1993 Royal Enfield Bullet 500 cc and included: